DataDog/integrations-extras/launchdarkly/README.md

 ### Events

-The LaunchDarkly integration sends flag, project, and environment events from LaunchDarkly to Datadog.
+The LaunchDarkly events integration sends flag, project, and environment events from LaunchDarkly to Datadog.

 ### Service Checks